plone/training/docs/index.md

 {ref}`mastering-plone-label`

-: Mastering Plone 6 teaches the best practices of Plone development.
-It covers frontend as well as backend development and Volto as well as Plone Classic.
+: `Mastering Plone 6 development training` teaches the best practices of Plone development.

 {ref}`mastering-plone5-label`

-: Mastering Plone 5 is a training intended for people who are new to Plone or want to learn about the best practices of Plone 5 development.
+: `Mastering Plone 5 development training` is the predecessor of the Plone 6 version.
+It includes also `Plone Classic` topics like viewlets, views, portlets, etc..

 {doc}`testing/index`